-10 Vegetables You Must Plant in September for a Late Harvest
+10 Vegetables You Can Still Plant for a Late Harvest

 Many people don’t know it, but cool-season vegetables actually prefer the milder temperatures, and some will even taste sweeter when matured in chilly weather.

-I’ve prepared below a simple guide to 10 must-plant vegetables in September, each with tips on growing them in backyard beds or containers.
+I’ve prepared below a simple guide to 10 must-plant vegetables, each with tips on growing them in backyard beds or containers.

 1. Spinach